barrysteyn/pelican_plugin-render_math/Readme.md

         {{ page.latex }}
     {% endif %}

+### Typogrify
+This plugin enables typogrify to play nicely with Latex (i.e. typogrify can be enabled and Latex will be rendered correctly).
+In order for this to happen, version 2.02 (or above) of typogrify is required.

 Usage
 -----
 Latex will be embedded in every article.
 If however you want latex only for